 - Costs of internet packages are pretty high, especially considering the slow and often patchy service.

-- Bar prices are about the same as you'd pay on land - in some cases cheaper.
+- Bar prices are about the same as you'd pay on land in the U.K. -- in some cases cheaper -- plus drinks packages are available.